I woke up this morning and felt an overwhelming desire to

 The Battle of Kennesaw Mountain started

-on 27 June, 1864, and was the first significant battle of Sherman ’s assault on Atlanta .
-The battle is recorded in history as a
+on 27 June, 1864, and was the first significant battle of Sherman ’s assault on Atlanta United States

 At the farthest point up, just